mbrn-in/website/README.md

 - Bootstrap & CSS - style & responsive design
 - Netlify - static hosting

+## Where to add thumbnails?

+Please don't touch the `public` folder.
+It's an automatically generated directory.
+You've no thing to do with it.

+- Add the thumbnails in `static\images\thumbnails` folder.
+- Images can be added as png/jpg, .webp conversion is taken care automatically.
+- Ensure that there are no spaces in the names of images.
+Either use hyphens or underscores.
+For example: `guru-purnima-2025.png`.

 ## Steps to add an event:

 1. Open GitHub Desktop and fetch origin.